bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image242.png"
   style="width:50%"
+  title="Example test, Sequence, Selection & Loop"
   alt="Example test, Sequence, Selection & Loop." />
 </p>

-Let's do that really quickly over here.
-Frequently, students will tell me when they're working through my examples they'll say, "Oh, wow, I tried it and I ended up with way more code than you did.
+Let&apos;s do that really quickly over here.
+Frequently, students will tell me when they&apos;re working through my examples they&apos;ll say, "Oh, wow, I tried it and I ended up with way more code than you did.
 Yours is much more concise."
-Well, that's because I've refactored mine down quite a bit.
-Nobody writes it perfectly the first time so don't feel bad about that.
+Well, that&apos;s because I&apos;ve refactored mine down quite a bit.
+Nobody writes it perfectly the first time so don&apos;t feel bad about that.
 Always just keep working at it, look for ways of taking your code and saying, you know what, this could be a little bit simpler.
-I'm going to take that, I'm going to save it and I'm going to just make sure that it still runs exactly the same way.
+I&apos;m going to take that, I&apos;m going to save it and I&apos;m going to just make sure that it still runs exactly the same way.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 243. test, sequence, selection & loop (140) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image243.png"
   style="width:50%"
-  alt="Test, Sequence, Selection and Loop." />
+  title="Test, Sequence, Selection and Loop" alt="Test, Sequence, Selection and Loop." />
 </p>

-Make sure I did that right, and I did, so that's fine.
+Make sure I did that right, and I did, so that&apos;s fine.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 244. example, make comments (140) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">